chrisisler/chips/README.md

 Chips delivers powerful abstractions making it effortless to write declarative logic that is simple to understand and painless to maintain.
 * Compose methods to build custom modular functions.
-* Each function is [curried](https://www.sitepoint.com/currying-in-functional-javascript/) to provide a flexible and creative API.
+* Each function is [curried](https://www.sitepoint.com/currying-in-functional-javascript/) to provide a flexible API.
 * Data is _never_ mutated, a copy is always returned.

 ## Roadmap